Literature on one-sided tests

 For one-sided statistical tests

 A non-exhaustive list of scientific publications which argue for using one-sided tests explicitly or implicitly.
+These are listed in chronological order.
 We offer an overview with short commentary on these in "Fisher, Neyman & Pearson - advocates for one-sided tests and confidence intervals" and "Proponents of one-sided statistical tests".

 - Fisher R.A.
 (1925) "Statistical methods for research workers".
 Oliver & Boyd, Edinburg